 Automation represents a key part of implementing DevOps.
 With automatic, streamlined pipelines in place, users are better positioned to distribute apps in terms of continuous delivery and integration.

 Jenkins-powered.
-KubeSphere DevOps system is built with Jenkins as the engine, which is abundant in plugins.
+The KubeSphere DevOps system is built with Jenkins as the engine, which is abundant in plugins.
 On top of that, Jenkins provides an enabling environment for extension development, making it possible for the DevOps team to work smoothly across the whole process (developing, testing, building, deploying, monitoring, logging, notifying, etc.) in a unified platform.
 The KubeSphere account can also be used for the built-in Jenkins, meeting the demand of enterprises for multi-tenant isolation of CI/CD pipelines and unified authentication.

 Convenient built-in tools.
 Users can easily take advantage of automation tools (e.g. Binary-to-Image and Source-to-Image) even without a thorough understanding of how Docker or Kubernetes works.
 They only need to submit a registry address or upload binary files (e.g. JAR/WAR/Binary).
 Ultimately, services will be released to Kubernetes automatically without any coding in a Dockerfile.

 For more information, see DevOps User Guide.

-KubeSphere users are allowed to implement fine-grained access control across different levels, including clusters, workspaces and projects.
+KubeSphere supports fine-grained access control across different levels, including clusters, workspaces and projects.
 Users with specific roles can operate on different resources.